Guilehm/bloodborne/README.md

 # Bloodborne

-It's responsible to serve Marvel's data
+This project is responsible to serve Marvel's API data.